microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * Aggregate usage information to callers, and ultimately to entry points and exported functions.
 * For library targets (RDAT), intermediate per-function usage information is stored per entry point and per-exported function.
+The runtime will aggregate usage information from exported functions to entry points for call graphs constructed by linking at runtime (DXR).
 * For non-library targets (PSV0), all usage in the module can be collected without gathering it on a per-function basis.